 Q. What are my payment options for home care services?

 There are several options to pay for home care services.
-We accept private pay, long-term care insurance, certain life insurance policies, and Veterans Aid benefits.
+We accept private pay, long-term care insurance and certain life insurance policies.
 We provide assistance with insurance verification, prior authorizations, and levels of reimbursement your insurance will cover.
 Most commercial insurance plans will cover skilled nursing; however, very few will cover caregiver hours.
-The staff at Compassionate Nursing will check for long term care plans, secondary insurance, and if VA benefits are available.
+The staff at Compassionate Nursing will check for long term care plans and secondary insurance coverage.
 We then will consult with you about what we have found and guide you in the right direction with any benefits that are available.

 Q. Are your caregivers insured and bonded?